lightstep/cloud-native-observability/02 - customers-and-engineers.md

 understand individual failures that a customer may be experiencing.
 We can characterize this by saying that customers mostly care about **transactions**, whereas engineers must contend with **resources**.

+> COMMENT: Maybe in the "Anatomy of Observability" chapter, I'd like to break "engineers" down a bit more, and point out how the different engineering roles interact with an observability system (and potentially get in each other's way).
+We can lift this from "Requirement: Separate Instrumentation, Telemetry, and Analysis" (p.
+27) of Modern Observability.

 If customers and engineers are the who's of observability, transactions and resources are the what's and the why's.
 These four groups not only help us